 Plant-based sour creams are also available in stores.
 This is something you can make yourself too.
 Vegan sour cream recipe.

-To add some creaminess to your stews, mix a sauce with 1 tsp nut butter and enough plant-based milk to have a pourable consistency.
+To add some creaminess to your stews, mix a sauce with 1 teaspoon of nut butter and enough plant-based milk to have a pourable consistency.
 One leaner option is to thicken the milk with potato or corn starch, or with fine flour (rice, spelt, wheat).

-I find soaked, rinsed and blended raw buckwheat to be the closest to ricotta.
+I find soaked, rinsed and blended raw buckwheat to be the closest to dairy ricotta.
 Add flavours (banana, berries or salt and lemon juice) and then coconut milk and cashews to make it creamier.
 Raw buckwheat ricotta recipe.

 There are plenty of plant-based yogurts in stores from oat to soy to coconut to rice.
 Check out my Homemade Cashew Yogurt.

 In baked goods (acts as a binder):